coecms/coecms.github.io/posts/2022-04-26-storage-where-what-why-how.md

 ```
 ## Why?

-Why do I have these in the first place?
+Why do I produce this data?
 If you're running a model: check the diagnostics (output variables) being
 produced.
 Do you need them all?
 Before starting a run, check you will have enough space to store all the data produced.

 Analysing data: does your workflow involve: